smudge/decks/railsconf-2022/slides.md

 <!--
 And we paired this with a developer CLI so that devs can generate personas in their local development environments.

-In fact, this ended up replacing user seeds entirely, which cut down a bunch on the time it takes to run rake db:setup.
+In fact, this ended up replacing user seeds entirely, which cut down a bunch on the time it takes to reset our local databases.
 -->

 ---